MikelMNJ/front-end-template/README.md

 # Monitoring

-Monitoring is handled with *Sentry* and is set up in *index.js*.
+Monitoring is handled with *Sentry* and is set up in *index.jsx*.
 You will need your DSN, provided by Sentry.
-Your DSN should be stored as REACT_APP_SENTRY_DSN in *.env*
+Your DSN should be stored as VITE_SENTRY_DSN in *.env*

-If you do not wish to use *Sentry*, remove the package along with the import and environment conditional in *index.js*.
+If you do not wish to use *Sentry*, remove the package along with the import and environment conditional in *index.jsx*.